projectatomic/atomic-site/source/blog/2015-09-04-introducing-the-fedora-tools-image-for-fedora-atomic-host.html.md

 Also, notice the warning about being in different PID namespaces.
 This warning means that certain data within the core file will not make sense when read back in a different PID namespace in which our gdb process will run.
 It gives the example of thread lists, which for our sake can be thought of as PID namespaces.

-Back on the Atomic host system, we can see the core file was in fact written to /tmp:
+Back on the Atomic host system, we can see the core file was in fact written to `/tmp`:

 ```
 -bash-4.3# file /tmp/democore.$pid
 /tmp/democore.2240: ELF 64-bit LSB core file x86-64, version 1 (SYSV), SVR4-style, from 'sleep'
 ```

-We can now use the tools container to run gdb, and analyze the core dump:
+We can now use the tools container to run `gdb`, and analyze the core dump:

 ```
 -bash-4.3# atomic run fedora/tools gdb /host/tmp/democore.$pid -q -ex bt -batch